rudolfsg/blog/posts/static site generator.md

 # Your own site generator

-The steps to generate a site are
+Steps to generate a site:
 1. Parse markdown files and transform into html with a library like [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark)
 2. Insert them into an html template with a templating library, for Rust [tera](https://github.com/Keats/tera) is a popular choice
 3. Create site index, copy over assets